-Dubai International Airport DXB Terminal 3
+Dubai Airport DXB Terminal 3

 Dubai Airport Terminal 3 is one of the biggest and busiest airport terminals in the world.
 Opened on October 14, 2008, it was the largest building by floor area at the time.
 It’s part of Dubai International Airport and was specially built for Emirates Airlines.